cloudapp/cloudapp.rb/README.md

 defaults write com.linebreak.CloudAppMacOSX CLUploadShouldCopyExternallyUploadedItems -bool YES
 ```

-Now the link to every new drop shared with your account--even using a tool other
+Now after restarting Cloud.app, the link to every new drop shared with your
-than the Mac app--will be copied to your Mac's clipboard.
-If you're using the
+account--even using a tool other than the Mac app--will be copied to your Mac's
-[stand-alone version][stand-alone] of Cloud.app and not
+clipboard.
+If you're using the [stand-alone version][stand-alone] of Cloud.app
-[the Mac App Store version][mas], use the domain
+and not [the Mac App Store version][mas], use the domain
 `com.linebreak.CloudAppMacOSXSparkle`.

 [stand-alone]: http://getcloudapp.com/download